Top 20 Nationals All-Time Home Run Leaders (Videos)

 nationals all time home run leaders

-When looking at the top-five hitters of the Nationals all time home run leaders, there are plenty of legends present.
-Three of the five are enshrined in Cooperstown, but none of the Hall of Famers own the top spot.
-In fact, the top five only feature players who appeared when the franchise was north of the border as the Montreal Expos…except for the all-time franchise home run leader.
+When looking at the top-five Nationals all time home run leaders, plenty of legends are present.
+Three are enshrined in Cooperstown, but none of the Hall of Famers own the top spot.
+In fact, the top five only feature players who appeared when the franchise was north of the border as the Montreal Expos…except for the home run leader.

-We’ll go into detail about each of Washington’s five most powerful hitters before detailing the remainder of the top 20.
+We’ll go into detail about each of the organization’s five most powerful hitters before detailing the remainder of the top 21.

 Nationals All Time Home Run Leaders: Top 5